 - External trauma due to accidents

-Based on the list above, there are many factors that go into the longevity of dental crowns, which explains the 5-15 year estimation many dentists give.
+Based on the list above, many factors go into the longevity of dental crown procedures, which explains the 5-15 year estimation.
 However, studies show that when used for the right dental problems and installed properly by an experienced dentist, dental crowns can last for decades or even longer.
-This includes crowns that are manufactured well with the appropriate materials and cared for diligently by the patient.
+This includes crowns that are manufactured well with the appropriate materials and cared for diligently by the dental laboratory and the patient.

-A 2013 study that tracked the success rate of over 2,300 crowns installed by the same specialist showed that 97% of those crowns lasted over a decade, and 85% lasted for 25 years.
-This goes to show that ceteris paribus, with proper crown materials, manufacturing, professional care and oral hygiene, the chances of long-term success is very high.
+A 2013 study2 that tracked the success rate of over 2,300 PFM crowns restored by the same specialist showed that 97% of those crowns lasted over a decade, and 85% of crown lasted for 25 years.
+This goes to show that with proper crown materials, manufacturing, professional and proper care, and oral hygiene, the chances of a permanent crown and long-term success are very high.

 In some cases, it will be obvious that the patient needs their dental crown replaced because it has either fallen out or suffered extensive damage.
 However, there are instances where it is less obvious there are problems with a crown.
 Usually, there will be a few symptoms or indicators.
-It is important not to ignore them as doing so could cause pain, discomfort and even dental issues down the road.
+It is important not to ignore them as doing so could cause pain, discomfort, and even dental issues down the road.
+Such instances include:

-Your bite doesn’t seem normal or feels “off”
+Your bite does Not seem normal or it feels “off”

-When your crown is first put on, your bite should feel normal.
-If over time your bite changes or starts to feel uneven, then it’s probably a sign that your crown is wearing off and needs to be adjusted or replaced.
+When your new crown is first put on, your bite should feel normal.
+If over time your bite changes or starts to feel uneven, then it’s probably a sign that your crown is wearing off and metal crown needs to be adjusted or replaced.

 Your gums around the crowned tooth are receding

-If you notice receding gums around your crowned tooth, it could mean that the crown was not placed properly or that you have gum disease and need to seek treatment with your dentist.
+If you notice receding gums around your crowned tooth, it could mean that the crown or the damaged tooth was not placed properly or that you have gum disease and need to seek treatment with your dentist.

-Your crown has been around for many years
+Your Dental crown has been around for many years

 Usually, crowns that are older than five years are more likely to run into issues due to wear and tear.
 It is recommended to have your crowns checked at least twice a year by your dentist to make sure everything is functioning properly.